luisvinicius09/discord_bot/README.md

 # Discord Bot

-> This is a discord bot with two features for your server.
+> This is a discord bot that can bring a little fun for your discord server, you can request a joke using `!joke` or you can play a game using `!game`.
+Invite it to your server and try it out or you can clone my code and make your own things.

 ## Built With